Zhyntil/odin-recipes/README.md

 # odin-recipes

 # Recipes
-# Practicing basic HTML, linking, and GIT in XUbuntu and VSCode
+# Practicing basic HTML, linking, and GIT in Ubuntu and VSCode